-Major capital expenditures for the year ended December 31, 2021 included Phase 2 of the indoor LED lighting project, and books and audiovisual materials.
+Major capital expenditures for the year ended December 31, 2023 included books and audiovisual materials.
 Periodicals are not capitalized.
 See Note 4 on page 14 for a more complete disclosure.

 Description of Current or Expected Conditions

 Presently, management is not aware of any significant changes in conditions that could have a significant effect on the financial position or results of activities of the Library in the near future.